kylepeyton/hodges/README.md

-# Memo to Potential Consumers of Property Manages by Hodges South Melbourne
+# Memo to Potential Consumers of Services Provided by Hodges South Melbourne
 Evidence supporting Google Review of Hodges South Melbourne